mrismanaziz/Reforestation/README.md

-## When do doctors get angry?
-When they run out of patients.
+## What do you call a cow with no legs?
+Ground beef.